pantheon-systems/documentation/source/content/drush-import.md

 ## Automate Imports

 Every aspect of the Terminus process is designed to support automation.
-You can script imports like this to run several concurrently (or in serial).
+You can script imports to run several concurrently (or in serial).

 Terminus is a rapidly evolving project, so stay tuned.
 Let us know what you would like to see, and forks and pull requests are always welcome!